Yerassylzh/pixel-vanguard/Documents/_Notes.md

 When u start adding some art, always save all the new ideas and enhancements for ur game in GDD documents.
 E.g: XP gems must be differenciated by their size and some effects (m.b particles, colors).

+Next: Instead of isolating at edges, make entire rectangle an obstacle for spawning